How to become an instructor

 • therapists

 Every instructor is responsible for organising their own courses.
-NHS Health Scotland cannot help instructors to find opportunities for training work.
+Public Health Scotland cannot help instructors to find opportunities for training work.